Vicky Wright: Career

 At the European Championship, the team was the class of the field, finishing 8–1 through the round robin and qualifying for the playoffs as the number one seed.
 In the semifinal, they defeated Germany's Daniela Jentsch 7–4 and then went on to win the gold medal by defeating Sweden's Anna Hasselborg by the same score.
 It was Scotland's first European women's title since 2017.
 Their win at the European Championship secured their spot as the British team for the Olympic Qualification Event.
 There, the team posted a 6–2 record through the round robin, finishing tied for first with South Korea's Kim Eun-jung and Japan's Satsuki Fujisawa.
 The tie for the first Olympic spot was broken by draw shot challenge totals, which Great Britain had the best of between the three rinks.
 This earned the team direct qualification into the Olympic Games without having to play in the qualification games.
 On 23 December 2021, Muirhead, Wright, Dodds, Duff, and Smith were officially named to the British Olympic team.

 At the Games, the British team had mixed results through the round robin.
 Always remaining in the middle of the pact, the team won their last round robin game over the ROC to finish with a 5–4 record, tied for third with Japan's Fujisawa and Canada's Jennifer Jones.
 Once again, due to draw shot challenge tiebreaking totals, the team qualified for the playoffs, this time as the third seed.
 In the semifinal, they faced Sweden's Hasselborg in a rematch of the 2021 European final.
 Things did not get off to a good start for the team, giving up four points in the first end.
 They managed to battle their way back, however, stealing a single in the fifth end to tie the score at five-all.
 After taking four in the ninth end for a commanding 11–8 lead, Sweden scored three in the tenth end to tie the game and force an extra end.
 There, Muirhead secured the single point for a 12–11 victory and a spot for the team in the gold medal game.
 In the final, the British team was dominant against Fujisawa's Japanese team, never trailing en route to a 10–3 victory and the Olympic gold medal.
 The "golden girls" ended their incredible season with a quarterfinal finish at the 2022 Players' Championship.

 On 17 May 2022, Wright announced her retirement from the sport.
+Four years later, Wright joined the BBC's coverage of the Milano Cortina 2026 Winter Olympics, commentating and analysing the curling events alongside Steve Cram, Jackie Lockhart and Logan Gray.

 Wright was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to curling.

+In 2026, she announced she was returning to the sport to compete with Euan Kyle in mixed doubles.